Peștera cu Oase: Oase 2

-Researchers sequenced the genome of "Oase 2" to high coverage (20-fold) from its petrous bone.
+Researchers sequenced the genome of "Oase 2" (41,500–39,500 years old) to high coverage (20-fold) from its petrous bone.

 Around 6% of "Oase 2"'s genome is Neanderthal in origin, which is lower than for "Oase 1"; however, this is still much higher than expected based on its age and what is seen in other Upper Palaeolithic genomes.

 "Oase 2" belongs to the same basal subclade of mitochondrial DNA haplogroup N as "Oase 1".
 When compared against all DNA samples on record, "Oase 2" and "Oase 1" share the closest genetic affinity with each other.
 "Oase 1" and "Oase 2" appear to be from related, but not necessarily identical populations.

 "Oase 1" shows an affinity for Ice Age Europeans that is not found in "Oase 2", while "Oase 2" is closer to Asians and Native Americans.
 "Oase 1" shows a genetic affinity for "Peştera Muierii 2" that is not found in "Oase 2".
-After "Oase 1", the next closest genetic affinity for "Oase 2" among ancient DNA samples is Tianyuan man.
+After "Oase 1", the next closest genetic affinity for "Oase 2" among ancient DNA samples is the c.
+40kya Tianyuan man from Northern China.
 Neither "Oase 2" nor "Oase 1" are particularly close genetically to any modern human populations.